zeniamazhar/BIO310-Gene-expression-analysis/README.md

-# 🧬 Gene expression analysis
+# 🧬 Gene Expression Analysis
 In this bioinformatics assignment, I used Principle Component Analysis (PCA) to visualize the similarities and differences between the samples based on their gene expression profiles.
 It was a useful way to check if the samples clustered together based on the expected biological variables (e.g., organ type or treatment condition).

 Next, I compared gene expression between different conditions, such as different organs or treatment conditions.
 To do this, I used a statistical method called differential gene expression analysis.
 This method compares the expression of each gene between two or more conditions and identified genes that were expressed differently.
 I used DESeq2 to perform differential gene expression analysis.